 Qualified students transferring from another institution may enter the ROTC program at the appropriate level and year, provided they have received the necessary credits, the recommendation of their former professor of military science (if applicable), and the approval of Cadet Command and the university.
 Please contact the ROTC office for details.

 Obligation after Graduation

 Upon graduation, a student will receive a commission as a Second Lieutenant in either the Active Army, Army Reserves, or National Guard.
-If offered active duty, scholarship students serve four years of active duty and four years of inactive ready reserve.
+If offered active duty, scholarship students serve at least four years of active duty and four years of inactive ready reserve.
 If offered reserve duty, students normally serve eight years in a Reserve or National Guard unit.